tunalad/tunalad.github.io/content/about.md

 Another plan for this site is to have like a "blog" section.
 It won't necessarily be like actual blogging, but some minor Linux setting up stuff, or something like cheatsheets for some tools that I use.

-As for the technical stuff, this website was made with [Hugo](https://gohugo.io/), with microscopic amount of JavaScript.
+As for the technical stuff about the website, it was made with [Hugo](https://gohugo.io/) and a microscopic amount of JavaScript.

 ---